 shop over the fire spice lines

-Dry off the exterior of the spiral ham with some paper towels.
-Then, remove any loose pieces or anything that might dry up and burn while cooking from the ham.
+Dry off the surface of the ham with some paper towels.
+Then, remove any loose extra pieces or anything that might dry up and burn while cooking from the ham.

-You’ll want to spritz the ham after about 2 hours to help prevent the exterior from drying out.
+Place your ham on the smoker and let the ham cook for 3-4 hours.
+After about 2 hours, you’ll want to spritz the ham to help prevent the exterior from drying out.
 Anything sweet will do, such as apple juice or apple cider vinegar.
 You could even add a little bourbon and cherry juice to a spray bottle and use that.

-While the ham is smoking.
-You’ll want to assemble the ingredients for your glaze in a cast iron pan.
-Use a fair amount of bourbon as some will cook out, and you want those flavors to come through at the end.
+While you’re cooking ham, assemble the ingredients for your glaze — unsalted butter, light brown sugar, cherry preserves, zest from an orange and lemon, and bourbon — in a cast iron pan.
+We’re using a fair amount of bourbon as some will cook out, and you want those flavors to come through at the end in the double smoked ham.

 Place the cast iron pan in your smoker to cook while your ham smokes.
 This can be in your smoker as long as you like, so long as it doesn’t render down too much and start to burn.
 I put mine in around the 2-hour mark.